HKUST-Aerial-Robotics/PredRecon/README.md

 ## News

+* 06/06/2023: The simulator (AirSim) is available.
-* 10/02/2023: The codes of Surface Prediction Module (SPM) are available.
+* 10/02/2023: The code of Surface Prediction Module (SPM) is available.

 ## Introduction